 About Sacramento Take Back the Night

 Sacramento Take Back the Night* (TBTN) is an entirely volunteer-run, 501(c)(3) nonprofit.
-As an organization, Sacramento Take Back the Night aims to end sexual and all forms of gender-based violence through community awareness-building, empowering survivors of violence, and supporting organizations that provide services to survivors of violence.
+As an organization, Sacramento Take Back the Night aims to resist and end sexual, gender-based, and ALL forms of violence through awareness-building, empowering survivors, and supporting organizations that provide services to survivors of violence.
 Take Back the Night works collaboratively with local organizations and service providers in furthering these efforts, year-round.

 Sacramento’s Annual Event: March & Rally